joelbloch/poc-k8s/app/k8s/azure/readme.md

 ## 3 - Deploy the Application

 1 - Open a powershell Terminal on your local computer.
-2 - Execute the powershell script `\POC-K8S\azure-setup\3-deploy-configuration-files.ps1` to push the POC configuration files on the Azure File Share.

 3 - Log on the Azure Portal at https://portal.azure.com
 4 - Open a Powershell Terminal
 5 - Git clone the project if not already done, by typing `git clone https://github.com/joelbloch/poc-k8s.git`